Saryace/Saryace/README.md

 <!-- Your title -->
-## Hi, I'm Sara Acevedo
+## Hello!
+I'm Sara Acevedo
 ### Assistant Professor
 Facultad de Agronomía y Sistemas Naturales
-Pontificia Universidad Católica de Chile - PUC
+Pontificia Universidad Católica de Chile
 <!-- Your badges
 You can use the website to generate badges: https://shields.io/ -->